Nanjappa, Som G.

 - International Society for Interferon and Cytokine Research (ISICR)

-Review Editor-Infectious Diseases: Frontiers in Medicine, Frontiers in Public Health, and Frontiers in Microbiology
+Review Editor-Infectious Diseases: Frontiers in Infectious Agents and Disease

 Review Editor-Microbial Immunology: Frontiers in Immunology and Frontiers in Microbiology